philipplk/julia_playground/HowToEnv.md

 (ForeignProject) pkg> instantiate
 ```

 If you already have a resolved `Manifest.toml`, then you will still need to ensure that the packages are installed and with the correct versions.
 Again `instantiate` does this for you.
+Let's say: Project.toml is equivalent to _requirements.txt_ and Manifest.toml corresponds to _requirements_developer.txt_ in the Python context.